mariadb-on-ibmi/Specs/README.md

 popd
 ```

-4. Copy the spec files into the rpmbuild directory
+4) Copy the desired spec file and patches into the rpmbuild directory

-For example mariadb 10.3.14

 ```bash
 cp Specs/10.3.14/mariadb.spec ~/rpmbuild/SPECS